Get in Touch

 Harris paint brushes are crafted with natural bristles and synthetic filaments, ensuring superior paint pick-up and coverage with minimal bristle loss.
 Perfect for painting window sills, as consistent application is essential.

-View our range
+View our products

 Specialised product ranges